top of page

 -

 How does a heat pump work?A heat pump moves heat from one source to another instead of generating heat.
 In the winter a heat pump moves heat from the outside of your house into your house and in the summer it moves heat from inside your house to the outside.
 The outside source or sink of heat can be the air or ground.
-Heat is moved by compressing and expanding air and transferring it with a heat transfer fluid.
+For air-sourced systems, heat is moved by compressing and expanding air and transferring it with a heat transfer fluid.
 Heat pump systems contain: Compressors Transfer lines Heat exchangers https://home.howstuffworks.com/home-improvement/heating-and-cooling/heat-pump.htm

 -